A-Trust/HandySignaturClientDemo/README.md

 # Handy-Signatur Cient Demo

-C# Applikation welche die Verwendung der Handy-Signatur in einer Client-Applikation demonstriert.
+C# application demonstrating the use of Handy-Signatur in a client application.